-Getting routine eye exams can be an important part of protecting the health of your eyes and catching early signs of disease.1 Humana Vision* offers members a comprehensive eye exam once every 12 months with a $15 copay at participating providers.2 But if you don’t have insurance, you’ll likely pay more for an exam than you would with vision coverage.
+Getting routine eye exams can be an important part of protecting the health of your eyes and catching early signs of disease.1 But if you don’t have insurance, you’ll likely pay more for an exam than you would with vision coverage.

-If you don’t have vision insurance, the average cost of an exam is around $95, with prices ranging from about $50 to $250.3 The costs can vary based on where you get the exam.
+If you don’t have vision insurance, the average cost of an eye exam is about $75–$250.2 The costs can vary based on where you get the exam.
 If you visit an independent eye doctor, you could be paying up to $200 as a new patient or up to $150 as a returning patient.
-You could also visit an eye doctor at a large chain or retailer, where the cost for an exam without insurance may be lower:4
+You could also visit an eye doctor at a large chain or retailer, where the cost for an exam without insurance may be lower:2

 Comprehensive eye exam